softwaretechnik-berlin/geojson-renderer/README.md

 - [ ] Provide our own PNG rendering that uses batik only to render the GeoJSON graphics and do the overlay at the bitmap level
 - [ ] Provide caching for bitmap data
-- [ ] Add an option(s) to write SVG embedded into html
 - [ ] Add option to add scripting to SVG/HTML which adds inspection of properties etc.
 - [ ] Add meaningful classes and IDs to SVG
 - [ ] Support "GeoJSON" files with multiple feature collections.
 - [ ] Add different dimension strategies.
-Currently we determine a bounding box that contains the whole GeoJSON and maintains the aspect ration of the given dimensions.
+Currently, we determine a bounding box that contains the whole GeoJSON and maintains the aspect ratio of the given dimensions.
 Other strategies could be:
   - Use the given dimensions as the maximum and cut the box to the boundary of the GeoJSON content.
   - Specify width or height in pixels.
+- [x] Add an option(s) to write SVG embedded into html
 - [x] Add an option to embed the bitmap data into the SVG rather than to link, so that we get a self-contained SVG file.
 - [x] Add a flag that allow specifying the output file path.